 - body pain

-These symptoms vary in intensity and can last for months or even years without being connected to chronic inflammation.
+These symptoms of inflammation vary in intensity and can last for months or even years without being connected to chronic inflammation.
 This makes chronic inflammation so dangerous because without being treated it can lead to serious diseases.

 Other warning signs to look for that may signal inflammation: